 This year’s block of the month is my best pattern yet- at least I think it is!
 This is my third year designing a block of the month for Dabble and Stitch in Columbus, Ohio, and the animal theme is proving to be a hit!

-UPDATE: The Zoo Family Portrait Quilt Pattern is now available exclusively as a PDF download.
-Purchase the Zoo Family Portrait pattern here!
+2023 UPDATE: The Zoo Family Portrait Quilt Pattern is now available as a PDF download or in Print.

 The quilt is designed using photographs I have taken at the Columbus Zoo and Aquarium over the course of four years.
 If I was lucky, each zoo visit would yield one or two good animal photos, and I ultimately ended up with about two dozen potential animals to incorporate.
 In selecting animals for the final design, I wanted to make sure different types of animals and different regions of the world were represented.
 Compositionally, it also became important to have animals of different sizes to make the overall design interesting to look at.